Does Sex Trafficking Really Happen in The U.S.?

 IT’S A VICTIMLESS CRIME

-Young girls and women involved in prostitution suffer many psychological and physical consequences from being in The Life.
+Young girls and women involved in prostitution suffer many psychological and physical consequences of being in The Life.
 Post Traumatic Stress Disorder (PTSD) is one of the most common psychological disorders treated with victims of trafficking.
 Some studies suggest that victims of sex trafficking suffer more severe PTSD than soldiers returning home from war.
 Young girls and women involved in prostitution have a mortality rate 40 times higher than those not involved in prostitution.

 THESE GIRLS MAKE A LOT OF MONEY DOING THIS

 little food and rest.
 When the girls do not perform they receive verbal, physical and sexual abuse.
-Money that girls do earn is short lived by either continual incarceration or drug abuse.
+Money that girls do earn is short-lived by either continual incarceration or drug abuse.
 Our experience has been that the victims will always leave the life the same way they enter, with nothing except the psychological damage that will take years to recover from.